OpenHFT/Chronicle-Wire/README.md

 * self describing types are not needed.
 * random access of data values is supported.

+Wire is designed to make it easy to convert from one wire format to another. e.g. you can use fixed width binary data in memory for performance and variable width or text over the network.
+  Different TCP connection could use different formats.

+Wire also support hybrid wire formats.  e.g. you can have one format embedded in another.

 # Support
 This library will require Java 8.
 Support for C++ and C\# planned.